Async Batch Processing for High-Volume Invoices

 Pipeline Architecture & Async Execution

 An async pipeline decouples ingestion, parsing, validation, and GL posting into discrete, non-blocking stages.
 Using Python’s asyncio alongside a lightweight message broker (e.g., Redis Streams or RabbitMQ) allows concurrent worker pools to handle document queues while maintaining strict ordering for tenant-specific allocations.
 The core design pattern relies on chunked batch submission, backpressure management, and idempotent state tracking.
 Each batch is assigned a correlation ID, enabling end-to-end traceability from raw PDF receipt to CAM ledger posting.
-Python’s native event loop, documented extensively in the official asyncio library reference, provides the foundation for high-throughput, non-blocking I/O operations essential for enterprise-grade accounting systems.
+Python’s native event loop, documented in the official asyncio library reference, provides the foundation for high-throughput, non-blocking I/O operations essential for enterprise-grade accounting systems.

 import asyncio